libsdl-org/SDL/docs/README-migration.md

 You should set the event.common.timestamp field before passing an event to SDL_PushEvent().
 If the timestamp is 0 it will be filled in with SDL_GetTicksNS().

+Mouse events use floating point values for mouse coordinates and relative motion values.
+You can get sub-pixel motion depending on the platform and display scaling.

 The SDL_DISPLAYEVENT_* events have been moved to top level events, and SDL_DISPLAYEVENT has been removed.
 In general, handling this change just means checking for the individual events instead of first checking for SDL_DISPLAYEVENT and then checking for display events.
 You can compare the event >= SDL_DISPLAYEVENT_FIRST and <= SDL_DISPLAYEVENT_LAST if you need to see whether it's a display event.

 The SDL_WINDOWEVENT_* events have been moved to top level events, and SDL_WINDOWEVENT has been removed.
 In general, handling this change just means checking for the individual events instead of first checking for SDL_WINDOWEVENT and then checking for window events.
 You can compare the event >= SDL_WINDOWEVENT_FIRST and <= SDL_WINDOWEVENT_LAST if you need to see whether it's a window event.